By continuing to use this site, you agree to our use of cookies.

 In:

-Let’s review the expenses you can encounter while relocating to help you develop a solid financial plan for covering the cost.
+Let’s review the expenses you may encounter when relocating to help you develop a plan to cover the costs.
 We’ll also look at how U-Pack® can save you money.

-Here are the key costs to include when planning a moving budget:
+Here are the key costs to include when planning a budget for a long-distance move:

 Moving services

 Transporting your belongings will make up the bulk of your moving expenses.
-Start by requesting quotes from several companies to understand how much movers cost.
+Start by requesting quotes from several companies to understand how much a long-distance move will cost.

 Moving gear and packing materials

-Depending on the home size, plan to spend between $150 and $750 on moving supplies.
-This includes items like boxes, packing paper, tape and essential moving gear.
+Depending on the size of your home, expect to spend between $150 and $750 on moving supplies.
+This includes items like boxes, packing paper, tape and other essential moving gear.

 Personal travel